Physics Bachelor's of Science Degree

 • How can we build a better battery?

-The Bachelor of Science in Physics is intended for students who want to take a traditional approach to the study of physics.
+The bachelor's of science in physics is intended for students who want to take a traditional approach to the study of physics.
 Undergraduate physics training provides excellent preparation for a career in STEM or to pursue an advanced degree in many different fields.

 Colliding Minds, Exploding Ideas: A Collaborative Approach to Physics

 Learning the principles of physics should not be the domain of a single department.
 Physics is all around us and applications abound.
 At Tech you will benefit from strong collaborations with other departments and institutes on campus, further strengthening your learning.
-Materials science and engineering; electrical and computer engineering; mechanical engineering–engineering mechanics; the Multi-Scale Technologies Institute; and the Earth, Planetary, and Space Sciences Institute all have strong interdisciplinary connections with our department.
+Materials science and engineering; electrical and computer engineering; mechanical and aerospace engineering; and the Earth, Planetary, and Space Sciences Institute all have strong interdisciplinary connections with our department.

 • 100%